tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Localization.md

 A website may opt to provide its content in more than one languages.
 We live in a multilingual world and a multilingual website has the potential to attract much more visitors.

-[Localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) in software is a process of making an application which displays content in the language of a user and it also uses number formatting, date formatting, etc. in the culture of the user.
+[Localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) in software is a process of making an application to display its content in the language of a user and it also to use number formatting, date formatting, etc. in the culture of the user.

 [Culture](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo) in .Net is a term and software entity which specifies a language and, optionally, a region.
 A culture which specifies both the language and the region, e.g. `en-US`, is called `Specific Culture`.
 A culture that specifies the language only,  e.g. `en`, is called `Neutral Culture`.
 A `Specific Culture`, e.g. `en-US`,  belongs to a `Parent Culture`, e.g. `en`, which is always a `Neutral Culture`.